alexweber/Taz/README.md

 ## Getting started

-* Download or clone the "bin" branch or latest tag.
+* Download or clone the "bin" branch.
-* Copy "taz.make" and "taz.sh" into an empty directory
+* Copy "taz.sh" into an empty directory
 * Run ```sh taz.sh``` and watch in awe.

 ## Read more